 to support organisations wishing to pilot new ways of creating improved social outcomes in a specific sector, geography or outcome area; test out new ideas, new business models, new partnerships and ways of working as well as alternative ways of measuring complex outcomes.
 The pilot should lead the organisation to using social investment for expansion or further development.

-3. Risk finance: first loss capital to qualifying organisations to reduce other investors’ risk (total of £300K available)
+3. Risk finance: first loss capital to qualifying organisations to reduce other investors’ risk:

 to provide finance in the form of a repayable grant which catalyses an investment package already underway.
 It will be expected of applicants to indicate in their application and proposal how the finance package will be constructed.
 Following this, each shortlisted proposal under strand 3 will have to be discussed and decided about individually.
 See more details under Application process.